Eye Color Guide

 Generally, eye color depends on how much of the pigment melanin is in the iris, the colored part of the eyes.
 A small number of people may notice their eye color changing with age.
 The more pigment, the darker the eyes.
 The only pigment is brown; the color of the eyes is determined by the level of pigmentation in the eyes.
 Research shows that up to 16 genes may influence eye color.

 There is no such thing as black irises.
 Eyes that appear to be black are simply very dark brown.

-Brown eyes are by far the most common.
+Brown eyes are by far the most common eye color.
 In fact, approximately 80 percent of the world’s population has brown eyes.
 Because they are deeply pigmented, brown eyes are more protected from the sun than other colored eyes.